Rou325/hertz-myself/README_EN.md

 #### ⏰ Scheduled Push

-Agent will set up the cron, no manual work needed
+Tell it when you want the push, agent sets up the cron.
+Done.

 > **Clean up cron output** — Hermes wraps every push with job_id and "To stop or manage...".
 Run this and it's gone:
 > ```bash
 > hermes config set cron.wrap_response false
 > ```

+## 🚀 Quick Start

+After installing, just say:

+> I've installed hertz-myself, recommend a song between 9-10 PM daily, combining Shanghai weather and my chat history

+It pushes on schedule, no manual work needed.

+---

 ## 🛠️ How To Use

-### First Time: Set Your Preferences
+### First Time Setup

-Say "recommend a song" and it'll ask a few things (once, never again):
+Say "recommend a song", it'll ask a few things (once, never again):

 | What | Options | Notes |
 |------|---------|-------|